 Pledging of shares is an arrangement in which the promoters of a company use their shares as collateral to fulfil their financial requirements.
-Pledging of shares is common for companies that have high shares owned by investors.
-The borrower of pledged shares retains ownership of the assets and continues to earn interests and capital gains on those shares.

-The value of shares keeps changing – the value of the collateral changes with fluctuations in the market value of the pledged shares.
+While pledging shares, promoters still hold ownership in the company.
+However, the value of the collateral changes with fluctuations in the market value of the pledged shares.

-Banks or lenders can also choose to sell the pledged shares in the open if the borrower is unable to repay the collateral value or make up for the difference in the values.
-The pledged shares are lost if they are sold in the open market, this reduces the promoters’ shareholding, and the value of the stock is decreased.
+Banks or lenders can also choose to sell the pledged shares in the open market if the borrower is unable to repay the collateral value or make up for the difference in the values.
+The pledged shares are lost if sold in the open market; this reduces the promoters’ shareholding and can also impact the stock value negatively.

-What is a haircut?
+What is a Haircut?